 In Pennsylvania, dog bite liability is based on whether the dog was considered to be dangerous and also on the severity of the injury.
-Owners of dangerous dogs must abide by certain laws.
+Additionally, owners of dangerous dogs must abide by certain laws.
+There is a system in place to report aggressive dogs.
 A dog is considered to be a dangerous dog if:

 (1) The dog has done one or more of the following:

-- The dog has injured a person, without provocation, on public or private property
+- Injured or killed a person, without provocation, on public or private property

-- The dog has injured or killed a domestic animal, without provocation, while off the owner’s property
+- Killed or injured a domestic animal, without provocation, while off the owner’s property

 - The dog was used in the commission of a crime